 Here are some considerations for your next follow-up email based on meeting type:

 Building camaraderie and consensus is important in team meetings and your follow-up email should reflect this.
 If team members raise valid concerns during a meeting, make sure to address them in your email.
 Bonus points for including proposed next steps around tackling these challenges.
 For meetings without friction, use follow-up emails to provide resources and next steps.

 Every interaction during the sales process strives to extend the relationship with your potential client or customer.
 Use follow-up emails to realign with leads and prospects, showcase your listening skills with relevant takeaways from the conversation, and provide relevant educational resources that might solve some of their challenges.

 Whether you’re a product marketer or a customer success manager, meeting with customers can unearth a wealth of insights about their professional challenges and how well your product or service is helping to solve them.
 Use follow-up emails to give thanks, recap some of their key gripes, and outline how your team will work towards improvement moving forward.

 Marketers sometimes conduct informational interviews where they chat with someone at another company (who isn’t a customer) purely for the purpose of gaining industry-related information—usually to produce some type of content or asset.
 Use follow-up emails to thank them for the time, remind them how you plan to use their insights, and invite them to ask questions.

 A follow-up email may seem simple on the surface, but following the best practices below will ensure you get it right the first time around:

-- Tailor your subject line to the meeting topic (e.g. “Hiring contractors follow-up”)
+So that it is instantly clear what your email is about, tailor your subject line to the meeting topic (e.g. “Hiring contractors follow-up”).

-- Send it in a timely manner to stay top of mind
+Send your recap email in a timely manner to stay top of mind

-Pro-tip: Set expectations before the meeting with a pre-meeting email.
+Optional Pro-tip: Set expectations before the meeting with a pre-meeting email

 Post-meeting follow-up email template